paulinapglz99/Multinetwork-topologic-analysis/README.md

 # Multinetwork-classic-analysis

 Sometimes we want to analyse many networks at once.
 This repository performs a classic topological analysis of networks in parallel for several networks.
+This script processes edge lists from networks and calculates global metrics, node metrics, and percolation simulations.
+It can be run from the console with different parameters to customise its operation.

 Here we calculate